Compatibility Overview¶

 LogXide is a high-performance logging library with a familiar API inspired by Python's standard logging module.
 It delivers significant performance improvements through its Rust native core, prioritizing speed over perfect compatibility.

 For common use cases, LogXide provides a highly compatible experience.
 Standard patterns like getLogger(), basicConfig(), dictConfig, and built-in handlers work with minimal or no code changes.
 However, LogXide is not a drop-in replacement for every stdlib logging scenario.
-Its Zero-GIL architecture means some advanced patterns, particularly those involving custom Python subclasses or deep monkeypatching, are not supported.
+Its Rust core means some advanced patterns, particularly those involving custom Python subclasses or deep monkeypatching, are not supported.

 This document provides a high-level compatibility overview.
 For detailed comparisons against specific logging libraries, see the deep-dive guides below.